 top of page

 Therefore, at Wath Central, we see our SEMH (social, emotional and mental health) provision as being an integral part of our school’s curriculum offer.
 This offer looks different from child to child, and cohort of children to cohort.
-Some children will access specific activities to support their SEMH during unstructured times (such as break and lunchtime), others will access this as part of whole-class sessions and some children will access this as part of a bespoke group.
+Some children may need access specific activities to support their SEMH during unstructured times (such as break and lunchtime) and some children will access this as part of a bespoke group as part of an intervention.

 IMG_0648.JPEG